Grayscale image of a robotic arm in a clean, modern environment.

 Strengths and weaknesses

-Medical peer review can help attorneys to identify and assess the strengths and weaknesses of a medical case.
+Medical peer review can help attorneys identify and assess the strengths and weaknesses of a medical case.
 This guides them in determining whether to file a lawsuit and in developing a legal strategy.

 Potential injuries